-This paper addresses the global crisis triggered by Russia's unjustified aggression against Ukraine, focusing on recent developments and actionable steps to prevent Ukraine from becoming a permanent "trolley problem."
+This paper addresses the global crisis triggered by Russia's unjustified aggression against Ukraine, focusing on actionable steps to prevent Ukraine from becoming a permanent "trolley problem."
+Amid ongoing uncertainty and contradictions surrounding U.S.-led peace efforts-alongside Washington's growing deprioritisation of European security-Russia's core strategic objectives remain firmly unchanged.
 The objective is clear: ensure Ukraine's future as a strong Western democracy, not a devastated buffer state falling under Russian control due to wavering support.

-Recent turmoil within the collective West-marked by isolationist currents, short-sighted "pragmatism," rising populism and right-wing moods, and NATO's vulnerabilities-has only reinforced the consequences of past half-hearted policies.
+Recent turmoil within the alliance of Western countries-marked by isolationist currents, short-sighted "pragmatism," rising populism and nationalistic moods, and NATO's vulnerabilities-has only reinforced the consequences of past half-hearted policies.
 Calls for "realism," voiced since Ukraine's independence, have repeatedly meant accommodating Russia at Ukraine's expense.
 The result: hundreds of thousands dead and wounded, millions forcibly displaced, the loss of 20% of Ukrainian territory, and over \$400 billion in economic devastation.

-Beyond Ukraine, Russian aggression has accelerated the formation of a multipolar world, jeopardized global security, and exposed weaknesses in the West's strategic posture.
+Beyond Ukraine, Russian aggression has accelerated the efforts of authoritarian regimes to rewrite the rule-based order guidebook, jeopardized global security, and exposed weaknesses in the West's strategic posture.
 Repeating past mistakes in even graver circumstances will yield far worse results.
-The trajectory is clear: unless reversed, the war threatens to escalate into a larger European conflict by 2030, with World War III no longer an implausible scenario.
+The trajectory is clear: unless reversed, the war threatens to escalate into a larger European conflict by 2030 with global consequences.